samuelchiang/auto_tank/README.md

 1. [Install Arduino driver for your PC or Mac](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
 1. [Use Arduino IDE for ESP8266](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/)
-1. Connect ESP8266, DS18B20 and pH meter with breadboard, the pin is shown as the architecture picture on overview section.
+1. Connect ESP8266, DS18B20 and pH meter with a breadboard, the pin is shown as the architecture picture on the overview section.
-1. Configure programe `PH_Meter`
+1. Configure program `PH_Meter`
 	1. Find Arduino file `ph_meter.ino` on project path `arduino/PH_Meter/`
 	1. Use Arduino IDE to open file: `ph_meter.ino`
 	1. Edit the parameters: